State of Washington Classified Job Specification

 Knowledge and Abilities

-Knowledge of: theory, principles and practices of food safety, sanitation enforcement, dairy and/or food technology, Federal, State, and local laws and regulations concerning manufacturing, processing, storage, handling and sale of fresh and processed foodstuffs or of milk and dairy products; skill and mental development equivalent to completion of four years of college, with courses in sanitary science, food technology, or natural sciences.
+Knowledge of: theory, principles and practices of food safety, sanitation enforcement, dairy and/or food technology, Federal, State, and local laws and regulations concerning manufacturing, processing, storage, handling and sale of fresh and processed food and dairy products.

 Ability to: apply and enforce laws and regulations, using maturity and judgment, as well as the power of the law; understand and interpret written and oral directions and specifications; deal tactfully with the public, government, and industrial officials; prepare written reports and make oral presentations; consult with and advise plant owners and personnel on design and operation of plants and farms to comply with sanitation requirements, laws and regulations; work independently with a minimum of direction from a higher level compliance specialist; travel frequently and for extended periods; traverse uneven or steep terrain in rural environments and climb ladders in industrial manufacturing warehouses.